bytecodealliance/wasmtime/meetings/cranelift/2021/cranelift-10-04.md

   have a macro system perhaps in the futures where one rule goes to N rules, but maybe too much complexity too.
 For now cases should be simple enough.
 * fitzgen - gcc/go have macro in their DSL to be polymorphic over bit-width.
-* cfallin - for that specific case we could
+* cfallin - for that specific case we could perhaps be polymorphic on types by binding the type with a pattern variable

-... alexcrichton had video issues and disconnected ...
+... more may be lost as alexcrichton had video issues and dropped ...

 * cfallin - if we have few weird special cases easier to consume than a more general form.